Transcendency/EECS6327-Probabilistic-medels-and-machine-learning/README.md

-# MNIST
+# Machine Learning Projects
-This is a class project which implemented different basic machine learning models by python and numpy.
+This is a class project which implemented different basic **dismension reduction methods** and **machine learning models** by python and numpy.
 Each model is implemented in low level such as entory or softmax is included.
 For detailed report, please check [project.pdf](https://github.com/Transcendency/Machine-Leaning-Projects/blob/master/Project.pdf)

 # PCA, LDA and tSNE
 For PCA and LDA, please go into the “project/source” directory and type